sickcodes/Docker-OSX/README.md

 Created a container with `docker run` and want to reuse the underlying image again later?

-See [container creation examples](https://github.com/sickcodes/Docker-OSX#container-creation-examples) for how to get to the point where this is applicable.
+NB: see [container creation examples](#container-creation-examples) first for how to get to the point where this is applicable.

 This is for when you want to run the SAME container again later.
 You may need to use `docker commit` to save your container before you can reuse it.
 Check if your container is persisted with `docker ps --all`.